kshiga/LF_webapp/README.md

 This repository represents Kaitlyn Higa's submission to LightFeather.io's Fullstack Engineering Coding Challenge.

-The app created is written in ES6 JavaScript and utilizes the following tools, libraries, and frameworks.
+The app created is written in JavaScript and utilizes the following tools, libraries, and frameworks.

-- Babel
 - Node
   - Express
   - [Testing Library] // TBD